hepabolu/programming-by-stealth/docs/pbs78.md

 ### Triggers

 How a popover is activated is controlled by the `trigger` option.
 The default is `click`.
-When a popover is set to trigger on click, then clicking the element it’s attached to will show the popover.
+When a popover is set to trigger on `click`, then clicking the element it’s attached to will show the popover.
 Clicking it again will hide it.
 I think of these kinds of popovers as being _sticky_, because I have to click again to make them go away.

 An alternative to this default behaviour is to set the trigger to `hover`.
 You can do this in HTML with the data attribute `data-trigger="hover"`.
 This behaviour may not make sense on a button, but it can be useful for other things.
 For example, the following link shows the meaning of the acronym as a popover triggered by hovering: